microsoft/mssql-jdbc/README.md

 * Maven:
 	1. If you have not already done so, add the environment variable `mssql_jdbc_test_connection_properties` in your system with the connection properties for your SQL Server or SQL DB instance.
-	2. Run one of the commands below to build a JDBC 4.1 compliant jar or JDBC 4.2 compliant jar in the \build directory.
+	2. Run one of the commands below to build a JDBC 4.1 compliant jar or JDBC 4.2 compliant jar in the \target directory.
     	* Run `mvn install -Pbuild41`.
 This creates JDBC 4.1 compliant jar in \target directory
     	* Run `mvn install -Pbuild42`.
 This creates JDBC 4.2 compliant jar in \target directory

+* Gradle:
+	1. If you have not already done so, add the environment variable `mssql_jdbc_test_connection_properties` in your system with the connection properties for your SQL Server or SQL DB instance.
+	2. Run one of the commands below to build a JDBC 4.1 compliant jar or JDBC 4.2 compliant jar in the \build\libs directory.
+    	* Run `gradle build -Pbuild=build41`.
+This creates JDBC 4.1 compliant jar in \build\libs directory
+    	* Run `gradle build -Pbuild=build42`.
+This creates JDBC 4.2 compliant jar in \build\libs directory

 ### AppVeyor Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/o6fjg16678ol64d3?svg=true)](https://ci.appveyor.com/project/Microsoft-JDBC/mssql-jdbc)